hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

    List reduced from 447 to 45 due to restriction <0.1>

    ncalls  tottime  percall  cumtime  percall filename:lineno(function)
-        1    0.000    0.000    5.000    5.000 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:1202(transpose)
+        1    0.000    0.000    5.000    5.000 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:1202(transpose)
-        1    0.349    0.349    5.000    5.000 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/generic.py:496(transpose)
+        1    0.349    0.349    5.000    5.000 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/generic.py:496(transpose)
-        1    0.000    0.000    2.863    2.863 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/generic.py:3256(values)
+        1    0.000    0.000    2.863    2.863 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/generic.py:3256(values)
-        1    0.000    0.000    2.863    2.863 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:462(as_matrix)
+        1    0.000    0.000    2.863    2.863 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:462(as_matrix)
-        1    0.000    0.000    2.863    2.863 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:3438(as_matrix)
+        1    0.000    0.000    2.863    2.863 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:3438(as_matrix)
-        1    0.644    0.644    2.863    2.863 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:3452(_interleave)
+        1    0.644    0.644    2.863    2.863 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:3452(_interleave)
-        2    0.000    0.000    2.040    1.020 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:280(__getitem__)
+        2    0.000    0.000    2.040    1.020 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/panel.py:280(__getitem__)
-        2    0.000    0.000    1.818    0.909 /home/gabhijit/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:160(get_values)
+        2    0.000    0.000    1.818    0.909 /path/to/data/equities-data-utils/venv/local/lib/python2.7/site-packages/pandas/core/internals.py:160(get_values)
         4    1.818    0.454    1.818    0.454 {method 'astype' of 'numpy.ndarray' objects}
         1    1.787    1.787    1.787    1.787 {method 'copy' of 'numpy.ndarray' objects}

 ```

 Eureka!
 The `transpose` function has become extremely expensive for this big data.
 Note, the number of funtion calls is still about the same, about 7000 vs. 500000, but at-least some of the functions have become exensive and interestingly the total cost was actually growing sub-linearly for the List Comprehension method.

 Now, when one looks at this data, it's clearly not that counter intuitive.
 We are doing a `memcpy` of a huge array in the `transpose` method and that's likely is a cause of real slowdown.
 While in the former case, there was still `memcpy`, but on a data that could probably fit easily in cache (or at-least was quite cache friendly) compared to this.
-Didn't they tell in networking don't do `memcpy` in the fast path?
+A lesson from 'Networking Datapath 101' don't do `memcpy` in the fast path.

 We need to still follow this line of thought and find out more about what's happening under the hood.
 Some of the things that are worth experimenting include -

 1. double the data size and compute the fraction of time spent in `transpose` for every doubling and expect to see a knee somewhere.
 2. Does that make sense with the cache size on my computer?
-3. Indeed look at the `perf` counters and see some cache statistics.
+3. Indeed look at the `perf` counters and see cache statistics.

 Will write a follow up on this to actually find out what the findings above are.

 Few lessons learnt here -

 * Just don't go by what theoretically makes sense.
 Know precisely what you are trying to do and what scale.
-* Simply - going by 'Vector Operations are Fast' so always use them, may not be the wisest choice.
 * RTFM - because clearly [documentation on transpose](http://pandas.pydata.org/pandas-docs/version/0.20.3/generated/pandas.Panel.transpose.html) says, for Mixed-dtype data, will always result in a copy.
 * Sometimes not having an expert around is not a bad idea, because you develop better understanding by making mistakes.